Sandringham shooting: Police appeal to public to identify man to assist investigation

 The weapon was discovered at a property in Mt Roskill yesterday morning as part of investigations into the shooting in Sandringham earlier this month.

-The sole occupant of the property - a 27-year-old man - has been arrested and charged with breach of EM Bail conditions, possession of a prohibited firearm, possession of a prohibited magazine and possession of an ammunition clip.
+The sole occupant of the property - a 27-year-old man - has been arrested and charged with breach of electronic monitoring bail conditions, possession of a prohibited firearm, possession of a prohibited magazine and possession of an ammunition clip.

 He appeared in the Auckland District Court yesterday.